Proposed Data Layer List

 This data listing currently provides background information on the proposed individual data layers that draw from diverse sources, including public agencies, universities, non-profit organizations, amongst others.
 Data is divided into six themes: Agricultural & Working Lands; Built Environment; Vulnerabilities & Resilience; Environmental Justice, Equity & Inclusion; Habitat & Biodiversity; and Water Resources.

 The six themes and datasets were developed with robust stakeholder engagement to ensure that the tool is crafted to address the information needs of developers, local planners, infrastructure agencies, community-based organizations, and conservation professionals.
 The SoCal Greenprint team has conducted regular engagements with over sixty advisors from these key user groups and other stakeholders through meetings with the project’s Steering, Advisory, and Scientific committees, and have also completed interviews with 35 partners.
 Further, “Rapid Assessment” sessions have been conducted with a diverse array of organizations to identify their priorities and walk individual stakeholders through potential data outputs for inclusion in the SoCal Greenprint.

 SCAG has posted this data list for further review from members of SCAG’s Technical Working Group and other stakeholders.
+Please note that the list previously posted included correct URLs with some inoperable hyperlinks.
+Those hyperlinks have been repaired.
 In the next two months, SCAG will be hosting further engagements with opportunities for stakeholders to share feedback, including a public hearing tentatively set for late August and an Advisory Committee Meeting in September.
-Finally, feedback will be shared with SCAG’s Regional Council in October, 2021.
+Finally, feedback will be shared with SCAG’s Regional Council in October 2021.

 In addition to these engagement opportunities, SCAG is inviting stakeholders to provide direct feedback on data layers and preferred methods of future engagement through this survey.